stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 It is not mandatory for PSyclone to be able to determine the datatype of a scalar from the algorithm layer.
-This constraint was considered to be too restrictive as PSyclone currently only examines the current algorithm code when determining datatype.
+This constraint was considered to be too restrictive as PSyclone currently only examines the declarations in the same source file as the `invoke` when determining datatype.
 This means that if scalars are imported from other modules (as is often the case) then their datatype cannot be determined.

 If the precision information for a scalar is found by PSyclone then this is used.
 If the scalar declaration is found and it contains no precision information then PSyclone will abort with a message that indicates the problem (since this violates LFRic coding standards).
-If no precision information is found then default precision values are used as specified in the PSyclone config file (`r_def` for real, `i_def` for integer and `l_def` for logical).
+If no declaration information is found then default precision values are used, as specified in the PSyclone config file (`r_def` for real, `i_def` for integer and `l_def` for logical).

 Supported precisions for scalars are `r_def` and `r_solver` for real